 Previously an all-white school, Ensley High School was integrated in 1964 without incident.
 However, racial segregation in the Birmingham area was still prevalent, especially after the collapse of the nearby steel industry.
 By the 1970s, the student body was predominantly African-American.

 The school’s three-story, 185,000 square foot building was designed by a local architect.
-The campus occupies 8 acres, including the athletic fields and parking lots.
-A separate gym and weight room adds another 20,000 square feet.
+The Ensley High campus occupies 8 acres, including the athletic fields and parking lots.
+A separate gym and weight room behind the school add another 20,000 square feet.
 Ensley High School closed after the 2005-2006 school year due to declining enrollment.

-After closing the school was used by the Birmingham Board of Education as a storage warehouse and garage space for the system’s transportation fleet.
+After closing, Ensley High School was used by the Birmingham Board of Education as a storage warehouse and garage space for the system’s transportation fleet.
 In the early morning of July 17, 2018, a passerby reported a fire inside Ensley High School.
 The heavy smoke could be seen from the interstate.
 By the time Birmingham Fire & Rescue made it to the scene, the school was fully engulfed in flames.
 Neighbors believe lightning may have hit the school and started the fire.
 Officials have deemed the fire as “suspicious” since the building did not have working utilities.